Academic Standing: Undergraduate Students

 - Any new information supporting the appeal

-- Should the student be reinstated from dismissal, he/she will be required to develop an academic recovery contract, establishing term GPA minimum(s) and specific requirements that may include minimum course grades, course withdrawal and Incomplete grade limits.
+- Should the student be reinstated from dismissal, they will be required to develop an academic recovery contract, establishing term GPA minimum(s) and specific requirements that may include minimum course grades, course withdrawal and Incomplete grade limits.

 Change of Major